-Nelson, British Columbia, is a 3 ½-hour drive north of Spokane Washington and a 4 ½ drive west of Kelowna, BC. // Baldface is a 10-minute flight from Nelson.
+Nelson, British Columbia, is a 3 ½-hour drive north of Spokane Washington and a 4 ½ drive southeast of Kelowna, BC. // Baldface is a 10-minute flight from Nelson.

 Most of our guests travel to Nelson by flying into Spokane, WA, and taking a shuttle service or renting a car at the airport.
 If traveling within Canada, we recommend flying to Kelowna or Cranbrook and renting a car.
 Due to weather cancellations during the winter months, we don’t advise flying into Castlegar (which is the closest regional airport 25 minutes from Nelson).

 Spokane Car Rentals

 Information on rental agencies based near Spokane International Airport.

 Service from Spokane International Airport to Nelson BC.
 This options requires additional travel time. *Dec.
 13 – Mar.
 29 ONLY

 Private bus charters for larger groups.